gncabrera/kirios-tools/README.md

 # kirios-tools
-A set of tools to run all my applications
+A set of tools to run all applications in the servers.
+I update it whenever I install something new in one of my servers.

 ## Installation